-- Meet the requirements of the creditworthiness service provided by the Council's external treasury advisors and; - UK banking or other financial institutions, or are; - UK national or local government bodies, or are; - Countries with a sovereign ratings of -AA or above, or are; - Triple-A rated Money Market funds.
+- Meet the requirements of the creditworthiness service provided by the Council's external treasury advisors. - Are UK banking or other financial institutions. - Are UK national or local government bodies. - Are Countries with a sovereign rating of -AA or above.

+• Are Triple-A-rated Money Market funds.

-The creditworthiness service provided by the Council's external treasury advisors applies a modelling approach utilising credit ratings from the three main credit rating agencies - Fitch, Moody's and Standard & Poor's.
+The creditworthiness service provided by the Council's external treasury advisor applies a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies - Fitch, Moody's, and Standard & Poor's.
 The credit ratings of counterparties are supplemented with the following overlays: